mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 ### There's hidden-stress in low-latency responsibility

-Switching TinyPilot's order fulfillment to a 3PL [reduced stress and increased flexibility](#outsourcing-order-fulfillment-and-reducing-stress) for TinyPilot's local team, but I was most surprised at how much stress it relieved for me.
+Switching TinyPilot's order fulfillment to a 3PL [reduced stress and increased flexibility](#outsourcing-order-fulfillment-and-reducing-stress) for TinyPilot's local team, but I was most surprised at how drastically it relieved stress for me.

 I'd been carrying around so much "what if?" anxiety for years without even realizing it.